DarthHater/bored-board-webapp/README.md

 $ yarn start
 ```

-If everything is hunky dorky, you now have an environment at http://localhost:8080 ready for work with hot-reloading enabled.
+If everything is hunky dorky, you now have an environment at http://localhost:8090 ready for work with hot-reloading enabled.

 For a production build all you have to run is

 ```bash
 $ yarn build
 ```

-## Docker Docker Docker (Moby wasn't in Flipper)

-* Ensure you have Docker installed
-* `docker-compose up` from root

-Everything should come up, you should have an environment at http://localhost:8080

-NOTE: this environment contains the backend, as well as a Postgres DB.
-As such, ensure the volumes command in docker-compose.yml for the sql init scripts is pointing to a valid location (you will likely want to setup the bored-board-service app in a valid golang path).

 ## Can I contribute?